Opinion Manipulation on Farsi Twitter: Results

-We find substantially different temporal behavior across different discussion types.
-In divisive political discussions, we see that automated inauthentic accounts (group A) tweet earlier on and more often than bot assisted humans and trolls (group B) and genuine users (group C), helping to drive the topic to trend.
-This pattern is displayed in Fig. \ref{fig:participationTrend_tweets}, which shows the temporal dynamics of participation about the Snapp discussion. { This stands in contrast to apolitical topics, where all groups follow the same temporal tweeting pattern, as it is demonstrated for the Valentine discussion in Fig. \ref{fig:participationTrend_tweets}.
-In order to quantitatively validate our observation from Fig. \ref{fig:participationTrend_tweets}, we compute the Spearman correlation coefficients for number of tweets per group for each discussion.
-The results, visualized in Fig. \ref{fig:participationTrend_correlation}, reveal highly correlated temporal dynamics between different groups in apolitical discussions, while negligible correlations between participation pattern of inauthentic users and genuine users in divisive political discussions.
-This is in agreement with the qualitative difference displayed in Fig. \ref{fig:participationTrend_tweets}. }
+We find substantially different temporal behavior across different discussion types. { To illustrate this dynamic, we provide evidence from one divisive political discussion about a female passenger who was refused service by a driver from Snapp, a popular ride-sharing service, who accused her of not complying with Iran's mandatory hijab law.
+Given existing controversies around the issue, crossing personal freedom and women's rights, the discussion became a trending divisive political discussion.
+We contrast this with one apolitical topic about Valentine's day.
+Although observance of Valentine's day is potentially controversial and could be associated with political or ideological orientations, this Twitter discussion remained apolitical throughout the period when it was trending.
+Results from all other apolitical and divisive political topics can be found in Appendix A. } In divisive political discussions, we see that automated inauthentic accounts (group A) tweet earlier on and more often than bot assisted humans and trolls (group B) and genuine users (group C), helping to drive the topic to trend.
+This pattern is displayed in Fig. \ref{fig:participationTrend_tweets_and_correlation}, which shows the temporal dynamics of participation about the Snapp discussion.
+This stands in contrast to apolitical topics, where all groups follow the same temporal tweeting pattern, as it is demonstrated for the Valentine discussion in Fig. \ref{fig:participationTrend_tweets_and_correlation}.
+In order to quantitatively validate our observation, we compute the Spearman correlation coefficients for number of tweets per group for each discussion.
+The results, visualized in Fig. \ref{fig:participationTrend_tweets_and_correlation}, reveal highly correlated temporal dynamics between different groups in apolitical discussions, while negligible correlations between participation pattern of inauthentic users and genuine users in divisive political discussions.
+This is in agreement with the qualitative difference observed in the tweet counts in Fig. \ref{fig:participationTrend_tweets_and_correlation}.